mikelevins/delectus1/doc/storage.md

 The ID of a column never changes, but the user may change the name at any time.

+The user may add columns at any time.
+They may set the "deleted" attribute to true or false at any time.

+Aside from the abovementioned changes, the user may not change the structure of the "columns" object.

 ##### `"items"`

 The `"items"` field contains a JSON object that describes the list's